MICU-ADMIN/garmz/.github/pull_request_template.md

 **Screenshots (if appropriate):**

 **The PR fulfills these requirements:**

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->

 - [ ] It's submitted to the `main` branch
 - [ ] When resolving a specific issue, it's referenced in the related issue section above
 - [ ] My change requires a change to the documentation.
-(Managed by Tremor Team)
+(Managed by Garmz Team)
 - [ ] I have added tests to cover my changes
 - [ ] Check the ["Allow edits from maintainers" option](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork) while creating your PR.
 - [ ] Add refs #XXX or fixes #XXX to the related issue section if your PR refers to or fixes an issue.
-- [ ] By contributing to Tremor, you confirm that you have read and agreed to Tremor's [CONTRIBUTING.md](https://github.com/tremorlabs/tremor/blob/main/CONTRIBUTING.md) guideline.
-You also agree that your contributions will be licensed under the [Apache License 2.0](https://github.com/tremorlabs/tremor/blob/main/License) license.
+- [ ] By contributing to Garmz, you confirm that you have read and agreed to Garmz's [CONTRIBUTING.md](https://github.com/garmzlabs/garmz/blob/main/CONTRIBUTING.md) guideline.
+You also agree that your contributions will be licensed under the [Apache License 2.0](https://github.com/garmzlabs/garmz/blob/main/License) license.